Rivalries in the National Rugby League: North Sydney Bears vs Manly-Warringah Sea Eagles

 Prior to the ill-fated Northern Eagles joint venture from 2000 to 2002, the rivalry between Manly and foundation club Norths was arguably one of rugby league's fiercest.
 Manly were admitted into the premiership in 1947 with North Sydney at the time being one of the main advocators for a team to be in Manly.
 In Manly's first season, most of the side was made up of former Norths players including captain Max Whitehead who played for Norths in their 1943 grand final defeat to Newtown.
 The intense feelings between the two sides continued over the next couple of decades fuelled as players switched between the two clubs.
 The biggest defection occurred in 1971 when Norths life member and one of the game's greatest wingers Ken Irvine joined Manly.
 Former Manly and North Sydney player Phil Blake said of the rivalry "It was certainly a game you looked forward playing in.
 The ground was always packed and it was always a great afternoon".
 In 2016, Norths and Manly played their final competitive senior game against each other in the Intrust Super Premiership NSW competition where Norths won the match 32–18.
-Manly had announced earlier in the 2016 season that they would be merging their lower grade sides with the Blacktown Workers teams to become the Blacktown Workers Sea Eagles.
-The only competitive games played between the two rivals as of 2017 are between the Norths and Manly Harold Matthews Cup, SG Ball and Jersey Flegg competitions.
+Manly had announced earlier in the 2016 season that they would be merging their lower grade sides with the Blacktown Workers teams to become the Blacktown Workers Sea Eagles before Manly and Blacktown ended the partnership in 2024 seeing Manly's New South Wales Cup side readmitted into the competition in 2025.
+With the Bears set to rejoin the NRL in 2027 in Perth, the rivalry looks set to be reignited.
+Due to the circumstances surrounding the Northern Eagles in 2002 and the outcome resulting in North Sydney being without a side for 28 years following Manly taking the licence, the already fierce rivalry could be the biggest in the NRL moving forward.